Owmacohe/beltway/articles/Characters.md

 Finally, your character has a level of **exhaustion**.
 This score increases and decreases over time, usually at the discretion of your **TC**.
 Some examples may include:

-- A particularly stressful standoff between your party and the proprietor of a [building|buildings] might result in everyone getting a 1/2 point of **exhaustion**.
+- A particularly stressful standoff between your party and the proprietor of a [building|buildings] might result in everyone getting 1-3 points of **exhaustion**.
-- Staying up at night *(e.g. to watch for [Beasts] when stranded at the side of [The Beltway])* results in 1 point of **exhaustion** per three hours.
+- Staying up at night *(e.g. to watch for [Beasts] when stranded at the side of [The Beltway])* results in 1 point of **exhaustion** every three hours.
-- Driving a [vehicle|Vehicles] results in 1 point of exhaustion per four hours (this is compounded with the above increase when driving at night).
+- Driving a [vehicle|Vehicles] results in 1 point of exhaustion every four hours *(this is compounded with the above increase when driving at night)*.
 - Hearing the call of a [Beast|Beasts] results in some amount of **exhaustion**:
    - 0 for [Orcs]
    - 1/2 for [Dwarves]